The Camera Obscura Timeline ... up to the invention of Photography

 384-322 BC

-Greek philosopher Aristotle understood the optical principle of the pinhole camera.
-He viewed the crescent shape of a partially eclipsed sun projected on the ground through the holes in a sieve, and the gaps between leaves of a plane tree and noted "sunlight travelling through small openings between the leaves of a tree, the holes of a sieve, the openings wickerwork, and even interlaced fingers will create circular patches of light on the ground."
+Greek philosopher Aristotle understands the optical principle of the pinhole camera.
+He views the crescent shape of a partially eclipsed sun projected on the ground through the holes in a sieve, and the gaps between leaves of a plane tree and notes: "sunlight travelling through small openings between the leaves of a tree, the holes of a sieve, the openings wickerwork, and even interlaced fingers will create circular patches of light on the ground."

 ca. 300 BC

-The Greek mathematician Euclid of Alexandria's "Optics", presupposed the camera obscura as a demonstration that light travels in straight lines.
+The Greek mathematician Euclid of Alexandria's "Optics", presupposes the camera obscura as a demonstration that light travels in straight lines.

 ca. 600 AD

-The greek architect Anthemius of Tralles (474-558 AD) used a type of camera obscura in his experiments.
+The greek architect Anthemius of Tralles (474-558 AD) uses a type of Camera Obscura in his experiments.

 1508

-Leonardo da Vinci made a drawing reproducing the concept of the Camera Obscura.
+Leonardo da Vinci (1452-1519) makes a drawing where he reproduces the concept of the Camera Obscura.
+Later on he will describe its principles in the 'Codex Atlanticus'.

-The first drawing of a pinhole camera or camera obscura by Dutch physician and astronomer Gemma Frisus (1508-55).
-He used the pinhole in his darkened room to study the solar eclipse of 1544.
+He uses the pinhole in his darkened room to study the solar eclipse of 1544.

 1604

-Kepler described the inverse-square law governing the intensity of light, reflection by flat and curved mirrors, and principles of pinhole cameras, as well as the astronomical implications of optics such.
+Kepler describes the inverse-square law governing the intensity of light, reflection by flat and curved mirrors, and principles of pinhole cameras, as well as the astronomical implications of optics such.

-He said, "... how that representation or that painting is linked with the visual spirits who have their seat in the retina and the nerve
+He says: "... how that representation or that painting is linked with the visual spirits who have their seat in the retina and the nerve

 ...
 I will leave to the Physicists to discuss.